deanwampler/JustEnoughScalaForSpark/README.md

 Finally, you'll notice there is a box around the first "cell".
 This cell has one line of source code `println("Hello World!")`.
 Above this cell is a toolbar with a button that has a right-pointing arrow and the word _run_.
 Click that button to run this code cell.
 Or, use the menu item _Cell > Run Cells_.

-It will print the output, `Hello World!` just below the input text field.
+After many seconds, once initialization has completed, it will print the output, `Hello World!` just below the input text field.

+Do the same thing for the next box.
+It should print `Array(shakespeare)`.

+> **Warning:** If instead you see `Array()` or `null` is printed, the mounting of the `data` directory did not work correctly.
+In the terminal window, use `control-c` to exit from the Docker container, make sure you are in the root directory of the project (`data` should be a subdirectory), restart the docker image, and make sure you enter the command exactly as shown.

-If that worked, you're done setting up the tutorial!
+If these steps worked, you're done setting up the tutorial!

 <a name="getting-help"></a>
 ## Getting Help